While the kids are out trick-or-treating, you don't want your dog to miss out.

 You can help your pup celebrate Halloween with a batch of specially-made Halloween dog treats.
 Made with healthy ingredients that are safe for dogs, these ideas are fun, festive, and delicious.
 Dogs don't even have to dress up and go door to door to take advantage of the most treat-filled day of the year--but we all know a doggy trick-or-treat night would be the best.

 Whip up these five healthy dog treat recipes for your fur-monsters, and if there are any left over, share these homemade dog treats with all the neighborhood pups you know.
+From chewy dog treats to small dog training treats, this DIY options give you a great selection of treats suitable for Halloween as well as for everyday consumption.

 - 1 cup oats (old fashioned, 1-minute oats, or instant) , plus more if needed- see instructions